What Is Audit Risk?

-Inherent risk is the risk which could not be prevented due to uncontrollable factors and it is also not found in Audit.
+The inherent risk could not be prevented due to uncontrollable factors, and it is also not found in the Audit.

 Sources of Inherent Risk:

-- Transactions requiring the high level of judgment which may lead to risk of not being identified.
+- Transactions requiring a high level of judgment may lead to the risk of not being identified;

 - Industry having frequent technological developments may expose the firms to technology obsolescence risk.

-- A company which has already misreported certain figures in past may be more likely to misreport it again.
+- A company that has already misreported certain figures in the past may be more likely to misreport it again.

 #2 – Control Risks